google/cssi-labs/python/labs/functions-cardio/README.md

 #### Exercise 4: `is_triangle`

 Write a function `is_triangle` that takes three arguments `s1`, `s2`, `s3`, that represents the lengths of the three sides of a triangle.
 This is a valid triangle if the sum of two lengths is always greater than the third.
+Return the special value `True` if the three arguments represent a valid triangle, or `False` if they do not.

 #### Exercise 5: `roll_dice`

-Write a function `roll_dice` that takes in an argument `num` representing the number of dice to roll.
+Write a function `roll_dice` that takes in an argument `num` representing the number of 6-sided dice to roll, and returns the sum of the `n` rolls.
 Simulate rolling that number of 6-sided die using `import random` and `random.randint(1,6)` to generate a random number between 1 and 6 inclusive.
 Remember that if you are rolling for 2 dice, it's not as simple as running `random.randint(2,12)`!
 You must roll each die individually to maintain realistic chances - rolling a `2` is much more rare than rolling a `7`!

 ## Extensions